open-contracting-extensions/eforms/docs/mapping.md

         <td class="mapping">

 This field maps to the same `Amendment` objects as created for BT-200-Contract and BT-202-Contract.
 For each `efac:ChangeReason`, add or update a corresponding `Amendement` object to the contract's `.amendements` array ensuring its `.id` (string) is set.
 The `.id` can be any value guaranteed to be globally unique.
-For example, it can be set to a <a href="https://en.wikipedia.org/wiki/Universally_unique_identifier">version 4 UUID</a>, or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).
+For example, it can be set to a [version 4 UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier), or it can be assigned sequentially across all notices for this procedure (the first notice sets it to "1", the second to "2", etc.).
 Map to the amendment's `.rationale`

 ```xml